jianpingfu/jianpingfu.github.io/README.md

-# jianpingfu.github.io
+# schrodingerfu.github.io

-This is Jianping Fu's personal website
+Hi, this is my personal website, hope you like it.